HealthML/active-segmentation/docs/source/configuration.rst

 .. index:: ! heatmaps_per_iteration

 * *heatmaps_per_iteration*
-    Number of heatmaps that should be generated per iteration.
+    Number of heatmaps to be generated per active learning iteration.
+This option is intended for uses cases where you want to assess the quality of a sampling strategy using heatmaps of the model's predictions.
 Defaults to ``0``.

 .. _strategy_config-label: